griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 The complete data from which these files were obtained can be found at: http://cufflinks.cbcb.umd.edu/igenomes.html You could use wget to download the Homo_sapiens_Ensembl_GRCh37.tar.gz file (under Homo sapiens -> Ensembl -> GRCh37), then unzip/untar.

-This has been done for you and that data placed on an ftp server
+This has been done for you and that data placed on an ftp server.
+Download it now.

 	wget https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/colon_tumor_vs_normal/downsampled_10pc_chr22/22.fa